 Significantly, there are two possible ways to manage asset waste.

 Scientific writing, widely used in scientifically constructed landfills

 biomining mine, which is a technology-enabled and economically managed resource for recycling and other components that generate revenue from waste disposal by landfill.
 Therefore, the first step in restoring a landfill is to analyze the technical limitations such as the characteristics and structure of the waste heritage to assess the feasibility of rehabilitating landfill sites.

 The composition of the heritage waste from the four garbage dumps in India indicates that there are four key components of fine waste: fine soil/materials such as sand, polymeric waste and flammable materials, stones (over 20 Milli meters in size) and mixed materials.
-It is important to understand that the formation of older waste or heritage waste is not the same as new municipal waste.
+The challenges posed by legacy waste underscore the importance of responsible waste management from the outset.

 Heritage waste management ought to be integrated with an incorporated waste control facility with enough ability to collect, do away with and do away with stable municipal waste generated on a day-by-day foundation in addition to historical past waste trapped in landfills.
 The cash-producing devices can assist produce a roundabout economy in India’s sustainable business version for years to come.

 However, it can be a challenge for all stakeholders to embrace these strategies in real-life situations due to a number of economic and legal conditions.
 There is a lot of uncertainty and unexpected situations that can arise and affect so-called ‘green businesses.
 There is a clear and urgent need for collaboration between academia, industries, and policymakers in order to develop a sustainable business model for legacy waste management based on the principles of the circular economy.